-Binance continues to be one of the top cryptocurrency exchanges in the world by offering users the most cryptocurrency markets of any trusted exchange, resulting in Binance having the highest number of trades of any crypto exchange.
-Founded in 2017 by Changpeng Zhao, Binance quickly became the world’s top cryptocurrency exchange and has its own crypto called Binance Coin that trades as a top 10 asset.
-Binance offers users the most trading pairs of any trusted exchange while also providing ways to purchase cryptos such as Bitcoin directly using fiat or a credit card.
-Binance can be accessed through its website, desktop, or mobile app, giving users multiple avenues through which they can access their account and trades assets.
+Binance Exchange continues to be one of the top cryptocurrency exchanges in the world by offering users the most cryptocurrency trading pairs of any trusted exchange, resulting in Binance having the highest trading volume of any crypto exchange.
+Founded in 2017 by Changpeng Zhao, Binance quickly became a leading cryptocurrency exchange and has its own crypto called Binance Coin.
+Binance offers users ways to purchase crypto assets directly using fiat currencies or a credit card.
+Binance can be accessed through its website, desktop, or mobile app.
+Our Binance Review will help you decide if it is right for you.

 |Bank Account (ACH)||Yes||Yes||1-3 days|

 |Wire Transfer||Yes||No||1-3 days|

 Signing up for a Binance Exchange account is relatively easy and you can choose from two types of accounts.
 For unverified account:

 For verified account, follow same steps as above, then:

 You will receive an email once your account has been verified.

 Many top 10 assets are available for direct purchase using fiat or credit cards with even more available for trade.
 Here are some of the assets available for direct purchase:

 Binance Exchange offers support for over 174 coins and tokens if you trade cryptocurrencies, including:

 Binance offers mobile and desktop applications in addition to the online website.
 The desktop application is available for MacOS and Windows, while the mobile app is available for iOS and Android.